aframevr/aframe/docs/components/scale.md

           scale="1 1 -1"></a-entity>
 ```

-## Relative scale
+## Relative Scale

-Similar to the rotation and position component, scales are applied in the local coordinate system and multiply in nested entities.
+Similar to the rotation and position components, scales are applied in the
+local coordinate system and multiply in nested entities.